This is the Ultimate Reference Guide Identifying Protected Trees throughout Christchurch

 Preservation orders

-How do I know when a tree is in danger?
+How do I know if a tree is protected?

 TPO search